Children

 Miss Humblebee's Academy

-Miss Humblebee’s Academy, a TexShare database digital resource, includes hundreds of interactive, guided lessons aligned with state and national preschool and elementary standards for the following subject areas: Language & Literacy, Math, Science & Social Studies, Art & Music, Social & Emotional Learning, and Fitness especially for ages 3-6. **For log in information, please contact the library.
+Miss Humblebee’s Academy, a TexShare database digital resource, includes hundreds of interactive, guided lessons aligned with state and national preschool and elementary standards for the following subject areas: Language & Literacy, Math, Science & Social Studies, Art & Music, Social & Emotional Learning, and Fitness especially for ages 3-6.

 1. book lists